dougeby/IntuneDocs/intune/planning-guide-design.md

 ### User and device groups

 User and device groups determine the target of a deployment, including policies, applications, and profiles.
-You’ll need to determine what user and device groups will be required.
+You need to determine what user and device groups will be required.

 We recommend that you create all groups in the on-premises Active Directory, then synchronize to Azure AD.
 Learn more about user and device group planning and creation: